GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/01.601-610/01.Precious-Promise/docs.md

 When temptations almost win thee,
 And thy trusted watchers fly,
 Let this promise ring within thee,
 "I will guide thee with mine eye."

-Chorus:
-I will guide thee,
-I will guide thee,
-I will guide thee with mine eye;
-On the road from earth to heaven,
-I will guide thee with mine eye.
+[Chorus]

 3.
 When they secret hopes have perished
 In the grave of years gone by,
 Let this promise still be cherished,
 "I will guide thee with mine eye."

-Chorus:
-I will guide thee,
-I will guide thee,
-I will guide thee with mine eye;
-On the road from earth to heaven,
-I will guide thee with mine eye.
+[Chorus]

 4.
 When the shades of life are falling,
 And the hour has come to die,
 Hear the trusty Pilot calling,
 "I will guide thee with mine eye."

-Chorus:
-I will guide thee,
-I will guide thee,
-I will guide thee with mine eye;
-On the road from earth to heaven,
-I will guide thee with mine eye.
+[Chorus]

 ```